nicolascarratala/nicolascarratala/README.md

 *   ✉️  You can contact me at [nicolas.carratala@icloud.com](mailto:nicolas.carratala@icloud.com)
 *   🧠  [Linkedin](https://www.linkedin.com/in/nicol%C3%A1s-carratal%C3%A1-83b76013b/)
 *   🤝  I'm open to collaborating on Interesting projects
-*   ⚡  Walk to the future even if life sometimes costs a little

 [<kbd> <br> My website -> <br> </kbd>][Link]